erikw/jekyll-google_search_console_verification_file/README.md

   - Optionally restore the original gem include in `Gemfile` or keep building from a branch in the github repo.

 ## Releasing
-TODO start with base at https://ayastreb.me/writing-a-jekyll-plugin/ put document exact commands for each step to use.
-TODO Create GitHub Releases, as that way I can get download stats? https://www.toolsqa.com/git/github-releases/ rubygems list download stats already though

 ## Multi-versions
 * For ruby, just use RVM to switch between supported ruby version specified in `.gemspec`.